pszemraj/ai-msgbot/README.md

 -   > in short, `355M checkpoint -> daily dialogues -> message data` vs. `355M checkpoint -> message data`

 5. evaluate whether pretraining on other datasets, such as [CoQA (Conversational Question Answering Challenge)](https://paperswithcode.com/dataset/coqa) or [TriviaQA](https://paperswithcode.com/dataset/triviaqa) improves transfer learning to being a chatbot
     -   > this applies for a text message chat bot _and_ also the "resources for learning english in a safer environment" bot

+6. try gradio deployment
+7. try huggingface spaces deployment
+8. Auto_ML based approach to see if multi dimensional hyperparameter
 * * *

 ## Extras, Asides, and Examples